 When I call out, answer me, O God who vindicates me!
 Though I am hemmed in (tzarah), you will lead me into a wide, open place. [lit., you will widen, rahav me] Have mercy on me and respond to my prayer!
 (Ps.
 4:1-2, NET)

 There is an interesting verse that uses this image.
-In Isaiah 63, it says that when God’s people were afflicted (tzar), he himself was afflicted (tzar).
-God wasn’t just sitting back, comfortably in heaven while his people were in distress.
-As his people were squeezed, God was feeling squeezed too!
+In Isaiah 63:9, it says that when God’s people were afflicted (tzar), he himself was afflicted (tzar).
+God wasn’t just sitting back, relaxing comfortably in heaven while his people were in distress.
+When his people were squeezed, God was feeling squeezed too!
 God feels our distress and our worries, he doesn’t just shake his finger at how little faith we have.
 He is always intimately near, caring for us in our troubles more than we can ever realize.